ianhomer/dotfiles/test/scratch.md

 incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

-This is a long line, this is a long line, this is a long line, this is a long line, this is a long line, this is a long line, this is a long line
+Join these lines to make this is a long line, this is a long line, this is a long line, this is a long line, this is a long line, this is a long line, this is a long line

 This is a spellingmistake.

-Line with 2 white spaces at end.
-Another line with 2 white spaces at end.

 ## Lists